akinsiraifedayo/stock-news-alert/README.md

 # Stock Alert System
+## One of my favourite 100daysofcode projects
+## Created by Ifedayo Akinsira-Olumide

-This Python program monitors the stock prices of a specified company and sends SMS alerts using Twilio when the stock price increases by a certain percentage.
+This Python program monitors the stock prices of a specified company and sends SMS alerts using Twilio when the stock price increasesor reduces by a certain percentage.
 It also fetches news articles related to the company from NewsAPI.

 ## Prerequisites